-This particular video game (“Rise of Nations”) consists of “conquering the world” by building cities, expanding territories, maintaining armies and caring for citizens.
-Among the most significant cognitive improvements that have been found in Kramer’s team study are processing speed, updating, shifting, reasoning, spatial memory, etc
+This particular video game consists of “conquering the world” by building cities, expanding territories, maintaining armies, and caring for citizens.
+Among the most significant cognitive improvements found in Kramer’s team study are processing speed, updating, shifting, reasoning, spatial memory, etc.

 For example: When Einstein was exhausted he would play the violin to clear his head, thus solving his mathematical problems better.
 Apply it to yourself!